Watermelon Cupcakes

 • Color the Batter: Add 4 drops green gel food coloring and mix until evenly distributed for a rind-like hue.

-• Scoop Batter: Using a medium cookie scoop (2.7–3 tbsp, #20 or #24), divide batter into liners, filling each about ⅔ full.
+• Scoop Batter: Using a medium cookie scoop, divide batter into liners, filling each about ⅔ full.
 Gently tap the tin to settle batter and remove air bubbles.

 • Bake: Bake for 18–20 minutes, or until a toothpick inserted in the center comes out clean.
 Cool in the tin for 5 minutes, then transfer to a wire rack to cool completely.

-• Prep Frosting Juice: Blend ~1 ½ cups seedless watermelon chunks and strain through a fine mesh sieve to get 3 ½–4 tbsp juice.
+• Prep Frosting Juice: Blend seedless watermelon chunks and strain through a fine mesh sieve to get about 4 tbsp juice.

-• Make Frosting: Beat ½ cup softened butter until creamy.
-Gradually add 2 cups powdered sugar, then mix in 3 ½ tbsp watermelon juice, ½ tsp vanilla extract, pinch of salt, and 4 drops red gel food coloring.
-Add up to ½ tbsp more juice if desired, adjusting with 2 tbsp powdered sugar if too thin.
+• Make Frosting: Beat softened butter until creamy.
+Gradually add powdered sugar, then mix in about 3 tablespoons of watermelon juice, vanilla extract, salt, and 4 drops red gel food coloring.
+Add up to ½ tbsp more juice if the frosting is too thick.
+Adjust with 2 tbsp powdered sugar if the frosting is too thin.

 • Pipe Frosting: Transfer frosting to a piping bag with a Wilton 2A tip.
 Pipe smooth swirls onto cooled cupcakes.